loning/universe/06_universe_observer_relationship.md

 - Event horizon expansion: Continuous expansion of observer event horizons
 - Quantum-classical integration: Optimal integration of quantum domain and classical domain

+The cosmological constant (Λ) in the Quantum-Classical Dualism framework can be understood as the rate of change of universe efficiency:

+$$
+\Lambda \propto \frac{d\eta_{\text{Universe}}}{dt}
+$$

+This relationship explains why the cosmological constant has a small but non-zero positive value:
+- Small value: Reflects that the universe efficiency changes slowly, the universe is already close to a stable state on a large scale
+- Positive value: Indicates that universe efficiency is still slowly increasing, the universe is evolving towards higher efficiency
+- Energy density: Dark energy is essentially quantum energy released during the universe's continuous optimization of efficiency

-Universe evolution is not a mechanically determined process, but the result of the collective free will of observers choosing to optimize classicalization paths.
+Universe evolution is not a mechanically determined process, but the result of observers collectively choosing to optimize classicalization paths through free will.

 ### Common Origin of Universe and Consciousness